An Introduction to Non-Disclosure Agreements

 A non-disclosure agreement will also exclude select information from being kept private, this is because excluding some details could inhibit the information currently deemed as common or public knowledge.
 This also applies to data gathered prior to signing the non disclosure agreement electronic signature.

 Non-disclosure agreements clearly communicate how recipients of confidential and proprietary information are expected to keep the information private and only use the information in specific ways.
 So, what exactly does this mean for the recipient of the information?
 It’s simple – don’t breach the agreement.
-Breaching a non-disclosure agreement might also look like giving outside sources access to the proprietary information via unsuitable and inappropriate methods.
+Breaching a non-disclosure agreement might also look like giving outside sources access to proprietary information via unsuitable and inappropriate methods.

 Something often negotiated upon when creating a non-disclosure agreement is the time period or duration of confidentiality.
 The time period is something very commonly stated within an NDA, and it typically requires that the party to receive the propriety information remains silent about such information for a specific time frame – most commonly, a set number of years.